Sofirn SP35 Flashlight Review

 Power and Runtime

 The Sofirn SP35 ATR flashlight is a single lithium-ion cell light.
-The cell tube is 21700 sized, and that’s the cell which ships in the package.
+The cell tube is 21700-sized, and that’s the cell that ships in the package.

 This is a flat top unprotected 21700.
 Other type 21700 cells should work with no issues in the Sofirn SP35 ATR flashlight.